disclaimer

 What Do You Do if You Are On Trial For a Crime in Arizona

-Criminal trials in Arizona arise following charges levied against persons who have allegedly committed a crime.
+Criminal trials in Arizona typically arise following charges brought against individuals who are accused of committing a crime.
 In such cases, the state government is the plaintiff/prosecutor charged with proving “beyond a reasonable doubt” that the defendant committed the alleged offense.
 The trials are opportunities for the government to argue its case and the defendant’s chance to discredit the government’s evidence, prove innocence, and possibly avoid a “guilty” verdict.
-Throughout this process, the judge must ensure that the defendant’s rights are respected and that constitutional and statutory provisions are obeyed.
+Throughout this process, the judge is expected to ensure that the defendant’s rights are respected and that constitutional and statutory provisions are obeyed.

 What Percentage of Criminal Cases Go to Trial in Arizona?

 According to the 2017 superior court statistics, only a small percentage of criminal cases filed in the state go to trial.
 For example, Maricopa County, Arizona’s most populous county, reported that, of 99.8% of terminated criminal cases, only 2.2% went to trial.
-Most defendants choose to avoid the uncertainties of trial and the possibility of harsh sentencing by opting for plea deals or deferred prosecution.
+Most defendants opt for plea deals or deferred prosecution to avoid the uncertainties of trial and the possibility of harsh sentencing.

 When Does a Criminal Defendant Have the Right to a Trial?

-In addition to rights to an attorney and an experienced criminal defense team, defendants accused of committing crimes against the state are entitled to a speedy, public trial, according to Rule 8 of the Arizona Rules of Criminal Procedure.
-If it is a felony case, DUI, or other serious misdemeanor cases, the defendant has the right to a jury trial.
+In addition to the right to an attorney and an experienced criminal defense team, defendants accused of committing crimes against the state are entitled to a speedy and public trial, according to Rule 8 of the Arizona Rules of Criminal Procedure.
+If it is a felony case, a DUI, or another severe misdemeanor, the defendant generally has the right to a jury trial.
 For minor misdemeanor cases, they have the right to a speedy bench trial with a presiding judge.

 What Are The Stages of a Criminal Trial in Arizona?

-A criminal trial in Arizona consists of the following phases:
+A criminal trial in Arizona usually consists of the following phases:

 • Choosing a jury